 Download “False Allegations of Sexual Assault of a Minor: Guilty Until Proven Innocent by Houston Sex Crimes Lawyer Charles Johnson” in PDF Format

-Friendswood teen charged with Aggravated Sexual Assault of a Child
+Houston Minister Charged with Sexual Assault of Child

 Charles Johnson |